walterfreeman/phy211/homework.md

 <a href="hw/hw8.pdf">Homework 8</a>, due Tuesday, April 18, by 1PM (Students
 taking the exam at ODS may turn it in when they get done)

+<a href="hw/hw9.pdf">Homework 9</a>, due Friday, April 28, at the beginning of recitation